Types Of Branding Strategies: Key Highlights

 To ensure this happens, the first steps to take are to:

-• Monitor their output (Ex. social media calendar, PPC ads, website messaging, etc.) against your brand strategy to ensure all pieces of the puzzle move in the same direction
+- Monitor their output (such as their social media calendar, PPC ads, website messaging, etc.) against your brand strategy to ensure all pieces of the puzzle move in the same direction

 Employees are often the best brand ambassadors for: